-$^{^6}$ In particular, our results are robust to accounting for a large set of potential geographical and climatic confounders, to variations in grid cell sizes, alternate ways of constructing our instrumental variable, and violations of various econometric assumptions.
+$^{^7}$ In particular, our results are robust to alternative strategies for constructing the instrumental variable, to accounting for a large set of potential geographical and climatic confounders, to variations in grid cell sizes, and violations of various econometric assumptions.
 Additionally, our results are virtually unaltered when accounting for other sources of conflict, and the prevalence of conflict in pre-colonial times.
 Moreover, we show that accounting for contemporary inter-ethnic diversity, as measured by the number of languages spoken in the cell or the level of linguistic fractionalization of the population living in it, does not alter our main result.
 Furthermore, our results are robust to spatial autocorrelation and various strategies for clustering of standard errors.
 Also, we replicate our empirical analyses for grids of $10 \times 10 \text{km}$, $25 \times 25 \text{km}$, and $100 \times 100 \text{km}$ obtaining qualitatively similar results.